True Position Measurements (Position Tolerance)

 True Position – Cylindrical (Cartesian)

-In the above example, the hole’s nominal center point is defined precisely 1.250 inches vertically and horizontally from the corner of the part.
-The actual center of the hole is located, and the software automatically computes the True Position of the feature and reports a Pass/Fail result based on the diametric tolerance zone defined.
+In the above example, the hole’s nominal center point is defined as precisely 1.250 inches vertically and horizontally from the corner of the part.
+The actual center of the hole is located, and the software automatically computes the feature's True Position and reports a Pass/Fail result based on the diametric tolerance zone defined.

 True Position – Cylindrical (Polar)